goerz/wezterm-config/README.md

 In this configuration, WezTerm tabs are disabled (in favor of NeoVim tabs).
 Most shortcuts are disabled, and the standard macOS shortcuts one would expect from a GUI editor are set up to interact with `neovim`.

-The setup is intended to work with [my specific neovim configuration](https://github.com/goerz/neovimrc).
+The setup is intended to work with [my specific NeoVim configuration](https://github.com/goerz/neovimrc).

-I'm also using the configuration as part of the (non-public) [Keyboard Maestro](https://www.keyboardmaestro.com/main/) macro that I extensively use in the web browser, where hitting `CMD-I` copies the content of the current text field, writes it to a file, opens neovim (wrapped in WezTerm) to edit that file, waits for the editor to close, reads the edited file content, switches back to the browser, and pastes the content into the text field.
+I'm also using the configuration as part of the (non-public) [Keyboard Maestro](https://www.keyboardmaestro.com/main/) macro that I extensively use in the web browser, where hitting `CMD-I` copies the content of the current text field, writes it to a file, opens NeoVim (wrapped in WezTerm) to edit that file, waits for the editor to close, reads the edited file content, switches back to the browser, and pastes the content into the text field.